udem-dlteam/ribbit/README.md

 The `-l` option allows selecting the Scheme runtime library (located in the `lib` subdirectory).
 The `min` library has the fewest procedures and a REPL that supports the core Scheme forms only.
 The `max` library has most of the R4RS predefined procedures, except for file I/O. The `max-tc` library is like `max` but with run time type checking.
 The default is the `max-tc` library.

-Here are a few examples:
+Here are a few examples (all assume that a `cd src` has been done first):

     Use Gambit to compile the minimal REPL to Python and execute with python3:

-      $ cd src
       $ gsi rsc.scm -t py -l min repl-min.scm
       $ echo "(define f (lambda (n) (if (< n 2) n (+ (f (- n 1)) (f (- n 2))))))(f 25)" | python3 repl-min.scm.py
       > 0